abe-iop/driframework/doc/Installation.md

 <dependency>
 	<groupId>edu.upf.taln.dri</groupId>
 	<artifactId>lib</artifactId>
-	<version>LATEST_</version>
+	<version>LATEST-VERSION-NUMBER-GOES-HERE</version>
 </dependency>
 ```

-2. If you want to import directly the dependency of the library in your java code, download the JAR / dependencies at the following link: jar of the library together the libraries it depends on (lib folder).
+2. If you want to import directly the library together with all its dependencies in your java code, download the JAR / dependencies at the following link  jar of the library together the libraries it depends on (lib folder).

 ### STEP 2: Configure the library
 once imported the library and its dependences, the following step should be carried out: